kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 We use GraphQL unions along with the :code:`type_equivalence_hints` parameter, (which signals an equivalence between a GraphQL union and a GraphQL object), to model concrete type inheritance.
-Let's look at the example.
+Let's look at an example:

 Suppose :code:`Food` and :code:`Species` are concrete types and :code:`Food` is a superclass of :code:`Species`.

-Then during the schema generation, the compiler would generate a type representing the union of food or species.
+Then during the schema info generation, the compiler would generate a type representing the union of food or species:

 .. code::

     union Union__Food__Species = Food | Species

-The schema generation function would also generate a entry in :code:`type_equivalence_hints` mapping the :code:`Food` :code:`GraphQLObjectType` to the :code:`Union__Food__Species` the :code:`GraphQLUnionType` to signify their equivalence.
+The schema info generation function would also generate a entry in :code:`type_equivalence_hints` mapping the :code:`Food` :code:`GraphQLObjectType` to the :code:`Union__Food__Species` the :code:`GraphQLUnionType` to signify their equivalence.

 .. note::

-   :code:`GraphQLObjectType` and :code:`GraphQLObjectType` the python representations of the corresponding GraphQL concepts.
+   :code:`GraphQLObjectType` and :code:`GraphQLObjectType` are python representations GraphQL types.
 All GraphQL types have an equivalent python representation.

 Meta fields
 -----------